- The ACT's 100% renewable electricity target

 The innovation of the auctions was recognised by awards given by the Banksia Foundation in 2014 and the Australian Institute of Public Administration in 2017.
 The ACT's approach has since been adopted by the Victorian, Queensland and Commonwealth governments in the design of similar schemes.

 ACT rooftop solar generation

-Over 20,000 ACT homes and businesses have solar panels, including about 10 per cent of all ACT households.
-Their combined capacity is now about 75 megawatts (MW), enough to power 13,400 houses.
+Over 30,000 ACT homes and businesses have solar panels, including about 15 per cent of all ACT households.
+Their combined capacity now exceeds 100 megawatts (MW).

 Approximately 10,000 rooftop solar systems are supported by the small-medium feed-in tariff scheme that operated in the ACT between 2009 and 2011.
 Over 20,000 rooftop solar systems have been installed since 2011, which have been supported by electricity retailer-led incentive schemes.

 The ACT's share of national renewable electricity